Large-scale power loss in ground-based CMB mapmaking: Gain errors

 \section{Gain errors}

 Surprisingly, gain errors can also lead to a scale-dependent power loss.
-This happens when scales with high, correlated noise are observed with inconsistent gain on length-scales comparable to or shorter than the correlation length.
-We will illustrate this using a minimal 1D toy example with a single detector with rapidly fluctuating gain, as well as a more realistic 2D example with multiple detectors each with their own static gain error.
+This happens when the noise model correlates observations with inconsistent gain, for example multipe miscalibrated detectors with correlated noise.
+We will illustrate this using a minimal 1D toy example with two correlated detectors, as well as a more realistic 2D example.